 He is the founder/director of the Khalil Center, which is a community mental health center based out of Chicago.
 He is also a fellow at the Institute for Social Policy and Understanding at the Global Health Center, which conducts research on topics related to Muslims and Mental Health.
 Hooman Keshavarzi is a national public speaker and trainer serving as a former Clinical supervisor at the Village of Hoffman Estates.
 He also delivers seminars on specialized topics, like multiculturalism and psychology.

 Imran Asif holds an MSc in Applied Linguistics and Second Language Acquisition from the University of Oxford, Department of Education.

-He is currently a science curriculum specialist with the Supreme Educational Council, Doha, Qatar, where he monitors and oversees implementation of curriculum standards, provides support and direction to teachers, and carries out school inspections.
+He is currently a science curriculum specialist with the Supreme Educational Council, in Doha, Qatar, where he monitors and oversees the implementation of curriculum standards, provides support and direction to teachers, and carries out school inspections.

 Kamil Ahmad holds a BA in Shariah from the Islamic University of Madinah, Saudi Arabia, and a post-graduate Diploma in Da`wah from the faculty of Da`wah & Usul-ud-Din.
 Currently, he is pursuing an MA in Aqeeda from Qassim University.

 M. Abdussalam obtained a Bachelor's degree from the Islamic University of Madeenah in Saudi Arabia, and then went on to achieve a Master's degree in 1996 from the same University.